cjabradshaw/EpsilonIndex/README.md

     example.dat <- read.csv("datasample.csv", header=T)

-Now, load the function by submitting the entire function code (lines 12 to 196) to the R console.
+Now, load the function by submitting the entire function code (<a href="https://github.com/cjabradshaw/EpsilonIndex/blob/main/epsilon.index.R">lines 12 to 196</a>) to the R console.

 Then, simply run the function as follows: